avdr/avdr.github.io/_posts/2013-11-10-cohort-analysis.markdown

 * Keeps you honest.
 It is easy to drink your own kool-aid when you are experiencing heady user growth.
 Keeping a close eye on cohorts forces you to continue asking the right questions.

-## What retention numbers should you expect?
+## What retention rate numbers should you expect?
-When we started our company, I had little idea on what numbers to expect from our cohorts.
+The retention rates naturally vary by the industry.
+An e-commerce application that is able to monetize users well can probably live with much lower retention rate than a free social networking app that needs millions of active users to be interesting.
+When we started our company, I had little idea on what numbers to expect.
 After looking at our own cohorts and comparing them to others in the industry, I have come up with some rules of thumb.
+The following numbers are applicable to mobile or web apps in the social networking/sharing space.

-If your cohorts are retaining more than 30% users after two weeks, congratulations, you can claim victory over the retention problem.
-For comparison with Twitter and Pinterest, RJMetrics did some great analysis and estimated their two week retention to be about _ and _.
+The number that I look at is the retention rate at the final plateau of users who are hooked.
+In the space that I am interested in, typically, 4 weeks is enough to establish the plateau level.
+After 4 weeks, if your retention rate is more than 20%, congratulations, you are done.
+To compare these numbers for two successful companies in this space: Twitter and Pinterest, RJMetrics did some analysis and estimated their 4 week retention to be about _ and _.

 Graph with permission

-If your cohorts are retaining less than 10% of users after two weeks, the product is not working.
-You should take a hard look at the product, is it something that users really want?
+If your cohorts are retaining less than 5% of users after 4 weeks, the product is not working.
+You should take a hard look at the product.
+Is it something that users really want?
 Are your users getting confused?
 These are tough questions.
 The sooner you ask them the better your startup will be.
+If we look at the plateau retention rate of our example, PinterestForDogs, we see that it is only 3%.
+This implies that it is unlikely to succeed, even though the first graph of user growth looked great.

-There is a big gray area between 10% and 30%.
+There is obviously a big gray area between 5% and 20%.
 The number will vary with your target audience.
+My advice is to look at your competitors and do some modeling on the minimum that you would need to hit meaningful milestones (I will talk more about modeling in a future post).

+Note that you do not have to wait for a 4 weeks to analyze your cohorts.
+Once you have looked at a number of cohorts, you can predict the plateau level from the first 2 weeks of activity itself.
+In fact, some people claim that even the retention rate after one day is enough.

 ## How to estimate your competitor's retention?

 Given how crucial retention is, would it not be awesome if you could estimate that of a competitor, or a company that you are researching?
 If there is any public user activity that is available, you can approximate a cohort analysis by selecting a random set of users and then following their public activity with time.
 The difficulty here is making sure your sample is not biased in any way.
 But even imperfect data is better than no data.
 One quick check that I have done in the past is to pick a few users from recent posts or likes and follow their activity backwards in time.
 If there are few users who have been active for a while, that is a sure indication of poor retention.
 This is not a very rigorous analysis but often gives useful data.

 ## Other measurement methods
 * Churn rate: this is the percentage of users who become inactive (churn out) in a period of time.
 Thus, a churn rate of 60% in two weeks means that two weeks after sign up, 60% of the users never come back.
+Essentially, it is the complement of the retention rate.
 * Ratio of daily active users to monthly active users.
 If there is good repeat usage, this ratio will be high as more of the daily active users will keep coming back.

 <!--